Beginning of day classes and full time teaching. Establishment of the faculty of Arts and Science, which included classes in engineering.

 The Joint Institute for Biomedical Engineering is established, involving several departments from Carleton and the University of Ottawa.
 The institute offers a new MASc program in biomedical engineering.
 An undergraduate program in biomedical and electrical engineering is inaugurated.

 A new $22-million building to house the Centre for Advanced Visualization and Simulation and the Human-Computer Interface Institute opens.
-The inauguration of three new undergraduate programs: aerospace engineering stream in space systems design; biomedical and mechanical engineering; and sustainable and renewable energy engineering are approved by the University Senate.

 The School of Architecture is renamed the Azrieli School of Architecture and Urbanism in honour of a $4.4 million endowment to the school by alumnus Dr. David J. Azrieli.

-The new Master’s programs in infrastructure protection and international security, and sustainable and renewable energy engineering are launched.
+New Master’s programs in infrastructure protection and international security, and sustainable and renewable energy engineering are launched.